ka-artdesign/solace-in-solis/src/site/notes/People/Characters/Lucian Malavé.md

 ### Personality & Abilities:

 Often with a friendly and welcoming demeanor, Lucian is known to make easy friends with most.
 Although they are a pacifist and prefer to talk things out, they will not hesitate to protect themselves or anyone they wish to help.
+They often choose to be honest, but they also omit things if they feel it important to withhold.
+Otherwise, you *will* hear everything they have to say if you're their friend.

+They're reliable, kind, and someone who despite their flaws, does right by their own.
+Even if it takes them some time, of course.

 **Likes:**
-- Interacting with people
+- Interacting with people, socializing
 - Collecting, particularly souvenirs of different cities or cultures
 - Gardening and caring for animals
+- Dancing

 **Dislikes:**
 - Being on bad terms with those they care about
-- TBA
+- Scummy Merchants
+- To be called a liar or be judged on other's actions
+- Feeling excessively dirty while working

 **Fears:**
 - Abandonment, does not like being left behind
 - Solitude
 - Small spaces *(Don't ask Kadence about the vent incident.)*
+- Failure and being unable to recover

 **Strengths:**
 - Emotionally intelligent / Intuitive & Friendly